How to Check If Your UK Cosmetic Surgeon Is Properly Qualified: GMC, Specialist Register and Board Certification Explained

 1. Check the GMC Specialist Register.
 Visit the GMC’s online register, search for your surgeon by name, and look for “Plastic Surgery” listed under “Specialist Register”.

-If a surgeon isn’t on the Specialist Register for Plastic Surgery, ask them directly about their training and qualifications.
-There may be a valid explanation — some experienced surgeons trained overseas and hold equivalent qualifications.
-But you deserve a clear answer.
+If a surgeon is not on the Specialist Register for Plastic Surgery, ask them directly about their training and qualifications.
+There may be a valid explanation.
+Some experienced surgeons trained overseas and hold equivalent qualifications.
+Either way, you are entitled to a clear answer.

-If a surgeon describes themselves as “board certified” but doesn’t appear on the RCS list, ask them to clarify which scheme they’re referring to.
+If a surgeon describes themselves as “board certified” but does not appear on the RCS list, ask them to clarify which scheme they are referring to.

 The Bottom Line

-GMC registration is essential, but it’s the starting point — not the finish line.
-When choosing a cosmetic surgeon, look for the Specialist Register entry as the foundation of full surgical training, and Board Certification as the most recent and comprehensive UK credential specifically for cosmetic surgery practice.
+GMC registration is essential, but it is the starting point rather than the finish line.
+When choosing a cosmetic surgeon, look for the Specialist Register entry as the foundation of full surgical training, and board certification as the most recent UK credential specifically for cosmetic surgery practice.

 At Quaba Plastic Surgery, our consultant plastic surgeons are on the GMC Specialist Register for Plastic Surgery and are members of BAAPS (British Association of Aesthetic Plastic Surgeons).
-Dr Omar Quaba is among the first surgeons in the UK to achieve Board Certification under the Cosmetic Surgery Board Certification Scheme.
-We’re happy to answer any questions about credentials — ours or anyone else’s.
+Mr Omar Quaba is among the first surgeons in the UK to achieve board certification under the Cosmetic Surgery Board Certification Scheme.
+We are happy to answer any questions about credentials, ours or anyone else’s.

-If you’re researching cosmetic surgery, our guide to choosing a cosmetic surgery provider in the UK covers this and other important questions to ask.
+If you are researching cosmetic surgery, our guide to choosing a cosmetic surgery provider in the UK covers this and other questions worth asking.

 GMC, Specialist Register and UK Board Certified Compared

 The legal minimum to practise medicine in the UK.
-All doctors have this — GPs, psychiatrists, surgeons, trainees.
+All doctors have it, including GPs, psychiatrists, surgeons and trainees.

 Specialist Register

 Confirms full specialist training in a specific field.
-For plastic surgery: 6+ years of dedicated surgical training.
+For plastic surgery, that means six or more years of dedicated surgical training.

 Specialist Register entry plus formally evaluated competence in cosmetic surgery.
 Awarded under the RCS Cosmetic Surgery Board Certification Scheme.